 We grow our succulents mainly in our backyard– some are lucky enough to come inside and are grown in our window sills- which get amazing light.
 We have a greenhouse set-up for our propagating succulents, but once they are hardy enough, about 5 inches large or more, they are moved outside to weather the climate.
 We firmly believe that exposing your plant to the natural elements grows a more hearty, healthy plant that will thrive and produce flowers for many years!
 To note- there are some succulents that will not do okay with the direct sunlight our backyard offers– these are the plants that after trial and error of their best placement, usually end up indoors on the window sills or turned into various indoor plant projects.
 In winter we bring our succulents inside and grow with a light as they do not enjoy, and many cannot survive, freezing temperatures.

 We water everything almost on the daily basis- the humidity we experience here leaves our soil to dry out quickly and since we do not add

 How we started

 Simply put- It started with one succulent arrangement my mom gave me quite a few years ago that we have just let grow in its pot, not really doing much to care for it.
 When I started working with Orchids, I became more interested in succulents.
-Brett and I got a couple of our own succulents from like OSH or a big store like that and we started our own little succulent garden.
+Brett and I got a couple of our own succulents from OSH or a big store like that and we started our own little succulent garden.
 While all of this was going on, we were renovating a backyard space at one of our rentals and we became infatuated with growing veggies and flowers.
 I then started to work for a plant maintenance company where I was getting cuttings from the succulent displays that had to be cleaned up– this is where my collection took off and has grown to the operation we have today.
-I started with 30 succulents and through propagation the collection has grown to hundreds of succulents with over 20 varieties.
+I started with 30 succulents and through propagation, and now the collection has grown to hundreds of succulents, cactus, air plants, and even houseplants.